 MARINA BAY CIRCUIT: FAST FACTS

-• Races at Marina Bay Circuit often runs near to the two-hour time limit due to the length of the track, as well as the high likelihood of a Safety Car appearance.
+- Races at Marina Bay Circuit often run near to the two-hour time limit due to the length of the track, as well as the high likelihood of a Safety Car appearance.

-• 2015 was the longest race here, clocking in at two hours, one minute and twenty two seconds, while the shortest was in 2009 at one hour, fifty six minutes and six seconds.
+- 2015 was the longest race here, clocking in at two hours, one minute and twenty two seconds.

 2023 SINGAPORE GRAND PRIX RECAP